ashenoy95/MusicInfoProcessing_Audio/README.md

 Requires tuneR package.

 * __amazing_grace.r__: Creates the first 10 notes of Amazing Grace in the key of C with the correct ryhthm.
-A bagpipe feel is simulated by adding a low "drone" and grace notes having a reedy tone color.
+A bagpipe feel is simulated by adding a low "drone" and grace notes.

 * __amplitude_vibrato.r__: Creates a sine tone with "amplitude vibrato".